Finest positroid subdivisions from maximal weakly separated collections: Abstract

 \section{Abstract}

-\;\;\;\; We study cell decomposition of positive tropical Grassmannian $\rm Trop^+Gr_{k,n}$ following an approach by Early in \cite{Early2019FromWS}.
-Speciﬁcally, we deal with positroid subdivision of hypersimplex induced by translated blades from any maximal weakly separated collection.
+We adopt a formal and algebraic approach of Early \cite{E2} to study the positive tropical Grassmannian $\operatorname{Trop}^+ Gr_{k,n}$.
+Specifically, we deal with positroid subdivision of hypersimplex induced by translated blades from any maximal weakly separated collection.
 One of our main results gives a necessary and sufficient condition on a maximal weakly separated collection to form a positroid subdivision of a hypersimplex corresponding to a simplicial cone in $\rm Trop^+Gr_{k,n}$.
 For k = 2 our condition says that any weakly separated collection of two-elements sets gives such a simplicial cone, and all cones are of such a form.

-\;\;\;\;Then our second result shows that the maximality of any weakly separated collection is preserved under the boundary map, which aﬃrmatively answers a question by Early in \cite{Early2019FromWS}.
-The main tool in proving this theorem is the plabic graph proposed by Postnikov \cite{postnikov2006totalpositivitygrassmanniansnetworks}.
-As a corollary, we find that all those positroid subdivisions are the finest.
+We also show that the maximality of any weakly separated collection is preserved under the boundary map, which armatively answers a question by Early in \cite{E1}.
+Plabic graphs, invented by Postnikov \cite{P}, are of use in proving this result.
+As a corollary, we get that all those positroid subdivisions are the finest.
 Thus, the flip of two maximal weakly separated collections corresponds to a pair of adjacent maximal cones in positive tropical Grassmannian.